Not-so-glass-like Caging and Fluctuations of an Active Matter Model

-and more specifically the dimensionally rescaled $\widehat{\mathrm{Pe}} = \mathrm{Pe}/\sqrt{d(d-1)}$.
-In all cases, $\widehat{\mathrm{Pe}}\ll 1$ corresponds to (translational) diffusion dominating -- with a standard Brownian particle (BP) having $\widehat{\mathrm{Pe}}=0$ -- while $\widehat{\mathrm{Pe}}\gg 1$ corresponds to active motion dominating.
-As illustrated in Fig.~\ref{fig:traj}, a BP tracer samples void space uniformly with entropic bottlenecks appearing in narrow passages; an ABP tracer, by contrast, mostly explores the surface of obstacles and traverses narrow passages fairly easily, but tends to get trapped in wedges instead.
-The tracer can only leave a wedge if the overall velocity vector points outward or has at least one component parallel to the tangent surface, a process mostly controlled by the rotational component of the diffusion at high $\widehat{\mathrm{Pe}}$.
-(This effect becomes significant and intricate for $d \geq 3$, because determining the moving direction then requires considering multiple obstacles~\cite{SI}.)
-The marked increase in the effective attraction between the tracer and obstacles due to self-propulsion~\cite{berthier2019glassy} can also be gleaned from the radial distribution function, which sharply peaks at contact as $\widehat{\mathrm{Pe}}$ increases (see Fig.~\ref{fig:traj}(c)).
+and more specifically the dimensionally rescaled $\widehat{\mathrm{Pe}} = \mathrm{Pe}/\sqrt{d(d-1)}$, which recovers the expression for $D_{\textrm{eff}}$ in Eq.~\eqref{eq:abp_msd_app}, and gives $\widehat\mathrm{Pe}\approx 1$ as crossover.
+That is, $\widehat{\mathrm{Pe}}\lesssim 1$ corresponds to (translational) diffusion dominating -- with a standard Brownian particle (BP) having $\widehat{\mathrm{Pe}}=0$ -- while $\widehat{\mathrm{Pe}}\gtrsim 1$ corresponds to active motion dominating~\cite{SI}.
+As illustrated in Fig.~\ref{fig:traj}, a BP tracer samples void space uniformly with entropic bottlenecks appearing in narrow passages; an ABP tracer, by contrast, mostly explores the surface of obstacles and traverses narrow passages fairly easily, but can get wedged between obstacles, as previously noted in similar systems~\cite{bechinger2016active}.
+The tracer can only leave a cavity formed by obstacles if its velocity vector points outward or has at least one component parallel to the tangent surface, a process mostly controlled by the rotational component of the diffusion at high $\widehat{\mathrm{Pe}}$.
+(This effect becomes more significant and intricate for $d \geq 3$, because determining the moving direction then requires considering multiple obstacles at once~\cite{SI}.)
+The resulting increase in effective attraction between the tracer and the obstacles can be gleaned from the radial distribution function, which sharply peaks at contact as $\widehat{\mathrm{Pe}}$ increases (see Fig.~\ref{fig:traj}(c)), consistent with observations from other active systems~\cite{berthier2019glassy}.

 \paragraph{Results -- } We first consider the evolution with time $t$ of the tracer mean squared displacement (MSD), $\Delta (t)=\langle |\mathbf{r}(t)-\mathbf{r}(0)|^2\rangle$.
 In free space~\cite{zottl2016emergent},